 It is imperative that the officer conducting the interview dress in a professional manner.
-Both males and females should wear appropriate business attire, although some offices may permit "business casual" attire on certain days.
+Both men and women should wear appropriate business attire, although some offices may permit "business casual" attire on certain days.

 (b) Conduct and Attitude

 All interviews should be conducted in a courteous and businesslike manner.
 The following guidelines will ensure that the interview is conducted professionally: